CNPDX/cnpdx.github.io/PROSPECTUS.md

 _Two sponsors may split this sponsorship.
 In case of a split, each sponsor get all benefits below in full unless otherwise noted._

-- Exclusive branding at event for all sponsors
+- Exclusive branding at event
 - 6 Tickets
   - 3 tickets per sponsor if two sponsors split
 - Table presence at the venue
 - Logo on site and conference materials
-- A thank you announcement in closing presentation
+- A thank you announcement in opening and closing presentations

 ## Gold: $3,000 (Limit 3)